 AGRICULTURAL USE

-Cultivation of land, or raising or harvesting of any agricultural or horticultural commodity, including the raising, shearing, feeding, caring for, training of and management of animals, including the sale of products grown on or raised directly on such land and including the construction, alteration or maintenance of fences, agricultural roads, agricultural drainage systems and farm ponds on such lands.
+Cultivation of land, or raising or harvesting of any agricultural or horticultural commodity, including the raising, shearing, feeding, caring for, training of and management of animals, including the sale of products grown on or raised directly on such land and including the construction, alteration or maintenance of fences, agricultural roads, agricultural drainage systems, farm ponds on such lands, and the necessary accessory uses for storage; provided, however, that the operation of any such accessory use shall be incidental to that of the principal agricultural activities..
 The term "farm" is included in this definition.

 [Added 7-25-2005 by L.L.
 No. 7-2005]